PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Latest releases: [Version history](https://github.com/PxTools/PxWeb2/releases)

 ### PxWeb 2
+- Open table card in new tab (right click)
 - Show PxWebApi 2 in PxWeb 2
 - Improved search at start page (search for variables, values and content in tables.
 Search for different symbols.)
 - Possibility for text and links in Help